dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 <div class="trydart-step-details" markdown="1">

 <ol>
 <li markdown="1">Launch WebStorm.
-This brings up a "Welcome to WebStorm" dialog.
+  If this is the first time you are running WebStorm, or if you have no open projects from a previous session, a "Welcome to WebStorm" dialog appears.
 </li>

 <li markdown="1">If you have not already done so, set the paths to Dartium and